-A service and service brand relies on and needs to pursue such vocal loyalty from their users.
+A service and service brand relies on and needs to pursue such vocal loyalty from its users.

 Advocacy is often synonymous with customer referral, but is this a too simplistic way of viewing it?
-We've put together some thoughts and examples around identity, storytelling and incentives to support the view that advocacy isn't just a transaction: it is emotional currency.
+Read on for some thoughts and examples around identity, storytelling and incentives to support our view that advocacy isn't just a transaction; it is emotional currency.

 - Customers are loyal to brands with values and beliefs in line with their own, that they can identify with.

 - They aspirationally select brands that present the image of who they wish to be; that fit with their perceived 'personal brand'.

 - This brand ethos should be an emotional, passionate belief that resonates emotionally with customers.